 Explore the Sea of Cortez on your next Mexico charter

 An oasis of palm-fringed beaches, lush jungles, spicy cuisine, a vibrant nightlife and some of the most hospitable locals around, Mexico is a popular destination for yacht charters — and for good reason.
 In Mexico, there is a little something for everyone.

 Whether you’re looking for a relaxing vacation on the beach, a non-stop party, or a chance to explore some of the wildest landscapes, this part of the world has it.
 And considering how big it is, and how many cities it has worth visiting, we can pretty much guarantee you’ll find something about it to fall in love with.

-But of its countless areas to explore on your private yacht charter, there are two we love to talk about the most: the Sea of Cortez and Riviera Maya.
+But of its countless areas to explore on private Mexico yacht charters, there are two we love to talk about the most: the Sea of Cortez and Riviera Maya.

 The idyllic Sea of Cortez is one of the most fascinating bio-regions in the world, this vast body of water has become a revered tourist attraction.
 Sail through its azure waters, and you’ll find enchanting beach towns, metropolitan cities, and a wealth of protected natural areas that make the land itself look as beautiful as the water lapping on its shores.

 Sail south along the west coast of Mexico, around the tip of the peninsula and up the east coast, and you’ll find whimsical Riviera Maya: a haven of white-sand beaches, exotic ruins and beckoning sinkholes, called cenotes, that you just might want to jump into.
 Known for its ancient Mayan traditions, which you’ll still get plenty of glimpses of today, Riviera Maya comes alive with vibrant towns like Tulum and Playa del Carmen, busting La Quinta Avenida, and of course, its tranquil Caribbean Sea.
 See as much of it as you can — everywhere you go on your Mexico yacht charter in Riviera Maya, and Baha California and the surrounding Sea of Cortez will only make you want to see more.

 Why Charter a Yacht in Mexico?